 Steve Glass joined the Board of Supervisors in January 2003.
 Steve holds an MS in Environmental Science from NMSU, and has worked with the District in the past on projects like backyard composting workshops and revegetation of a State Highway Department off-ramp at Juan Tabo and I-40.
 As a retired municipal wastewater biosolids composting and stormwater management programs manager, and the former local government representative on the NM Water Quality Control Commission (2003-2013), he is familiar with a wide range of natural resource and conservation issues.
 He is currently directly involved in the development and implementation of the Rio Grande-Albuquerque Watershed Restoration Action Strategy (WRAS) and represents Bernalillo County on the Water Protection Advisory Board.
 Steve also represents Ciudad SWCD on the Mid Region Council of Governments Water Resources Board.
-Steve was named a recipient of the Environmental Education Association of New Mexico's 2016 Dr. Richard W. Becker Award of Excellence in Environmental Education.
-Congratulations Steve!
+Steve currently teaches biology and environmental science at Central NM Community College, and was named a recipient of the Environmental Education Association of New Mexico's 2016 Dr. Richard W. Becker Award of Excellence in Environmental Education.
 Steve can be reached by email at firstname.lastname@example.org, or by phone at 505-697-0571.

 Tom Allen became a member of the Ciudad Board of Supervisors in 2007 and accepted the position of Vice-Chair.
 He is a native New Mexican, and a resident of Corrales with a degree in Environmental Engineering.
 Tom has taught middle school science and math at the Bosque School in Albuquerque for the past 5 years.
 His classes are part of the Bosque Environmental Monitoring Program (BEMP), which studies and monitors water quality in the Sandia and Jemez Mountains.

 Position #3 Term expires 12/2021